 'You're filthy Cassandra' I grunted.
 Cassandra's stood still in shock but she got over it.
 Losing my rage I looked at Lizzy.

 'How's my little sister doing today ?'
 I asked her as I wiped the ash off her face.
 Her lips melted into a weak smile.
 My hand reached under the cot and pulled out a rugged bag.

 'No more crying.'
 I said.
 Her glassy gold eyes met my dark brown eyes.
-They stopped flowing on my command, as if I held control over them.
-I looked back at Cassandra, who stood in a shock.
+They stopped flowing on my commands I held control over them.
+I looked back at Cassandra, who stood in shock.

 'She doesn't live there anymore' an old woman said.
 I turned to her.
 She held a tray in her hand.

 'Hello, Daria.'
 I greeted her as she joyfully smiled at me.
 Daria was the head of the cooking staff and one of the oldest maids that worked here.
 She was more like a mother to Lizzy and me.